Bluescape members have multiple options when implementing tiled video walls. You can use:

 - DataPath FX4 or similar video wall processor to convert high-resolution signals

 - Implement direct 1-1 display to graphics card outputs

-In order to preserve a continuous desktop that responds to accurate touch events, users will need to create a single Windows desktop from multiple displays.
+In order to preserve a continuous desktop that responds to accurate touch events, members will need to create a single Windows desktop from multiple displays.